 A lot of data about the companies can be found on review platforms such as Yelp or TripAdvisor and Q&A platforms such as Quora, as well as other Internet platforms.
 Organizations are turning to Natural Language Processing (NLP) technology to derive understanding from the countless unstructured data available online and in call logs.

-1. Information Extraction
+1. Information extraction

 Information extraction is the task of automatically extracting structured data from unstructured or semi-structured machine-readable texts.
-Full-text extraction of Internet content usually includes: entity extraction (names, places, sums of money, keywords), text categorization (by sentiment, by industry, by purpose or by other necessary categories), clustering (identifying main and new topics), fact extraction (allows to fill databases with structured information for analysis, visualization, and alerts), relationship extraction (is used to fill out graph databases to explore real-world relationships).
+Full-text extraction of Internet content usually includes entity extraction (names, places, sums of money, keywords), text categorization (by sentiment, by industry, by purpose or by other necessary categories), clustering (identifying main and new topics), fact extraction (allows to fill databases with structured information for analysis, visualization, and alerts), relationship extraction (is used to fill out graph databases to explore real-world relationships).
 Let’s see what it means in real cases.

 The majority of such content is present in the form of text, infographics, and images.
-The main application of natural language processing is in taking these texts, analyzing and extracting the related information in one of the formats that can be used in a decision-making process.
+The main natural language processing application is in taking these texts, analyzing and extracting the related information in one of the formats that can be used in a decision-making process.
 For example, news of a merger between companies can have a big impact on trading decisions.
-The speed at which the merger, players, prices, can be incorporated into a trading algorithm can have profit implications in millions of dollars.
+The speed at which the merger, players, and prices can be incorporated into a trading algorithm can have profit implications in millions of dollars.

 Sentiment analysis solutions are used to extract meaning from millions of messages.
 They identify sentiment among one or several sentences in the post in order to measure overall public opinion on a particular brand or event.
 The emotion in such posts might not be explicitly expressed, or it can be mixed, and sentiment analysis solutions have to cope with this issue.
 Sentiment analysis helps companies with the following tasks: